-I’m Marlee Coldwell with Ignite Nutrition, and in today’s post, we will review everything related to celiac disease – what it is, how we diagnose it, and how to manage it.
+I’m Marlee Coldwell with Ignite Nutrition.
+In today’s post, we will review everything related to celiac disease.
+What it is, how we diagnose it, and how to manage it.
 Let’s get started!

 What is Celiac Disease?